 The National Museum is my favorite building in Sarajevo.
 It’s a complex of 4 buildings with a beautiful botanical garden in the middle.
 The displays in the museum are fantastic!
 There is an archeological, natural, and ethnology section.
 They are all huge and full of information!
 Make sure to come exactly at 10 am when they are opening, so you will have enough time to visit all the displays.
 Following the visit, continue towards the Tunnel of Hope and Vrelo Bosne.

-Tunnel of Hope is a museum dedicated to the Bosnian war from 1990-1995.
-If you’re interested in war history, this is a must-visit.
+Tunnel of Hope is a museum dedicated to the Bosnian war from 1992-1995.
+If you’re interested in war history, visit the museum with a local tour guide who will explain the significance of this monument.
 In the museum, there is a room where you can watch a video about the Siege of Sarajevo.
 This museum is situated in the building that used to be a house of one local family.
 Below the house is a tunnel, which was the connection between Sarajevo and the outside world.
 It is built perpendicular to the International Airport of Bosnia airport runway

-Vrelo Bosne is a natural monument at the foot of the Olympic mountain Igman.
+Vrelo Bosne is one of the top things to do in Sarajevoa, as this natural monument sits proudly at the foot of the Olympic mountain Igman.
 The source of river Bosna originates from here.
 It flows through the heart of the country toward the northern border with Croatia.

 Because of many small lakes and vast greenery, this is one of the local’s favorite places during weekends.
 During the summer, the temperatures at the foot of Igman are always lower and more pleasant than in the city.